testcontainers/workshop-go/step-7-adding-integration-tests.md

 The package has been named with the `_test` suffix to indicate that it contains tests.
 This is a convention in Go and forces you to consume your code as a package, which is a good practice.

-Now run `go mod tidy` from the root of the project to download the Go dependencies, as we are using `testify` as the assertions library.
+Now run `go mod tidy` from the root of the project to download the Go dependencies, as the workshop is using [testify](https://github.com/stretchr/testify) as the assertions library.

 Finally, run your tests with `go test -v -count=1 ./internal/ratings` from the root of the project.
 You should see the following output: